 The evening will feature:

-This talk is intended for parents, teens, and young professionals exploring Islamic Study options available in the West.
+This talk “Studying Islam in America: An Open House with US-Based Islamic Seminaries” is intended for parents, teens, and young professionals exploring Islamic Study options available in the U.S. and Canada.

 Sidi Shaan Mukhtar

 Sidi Shaan Mukhtar was born in the Bay Area and raised in the MCC community from a young age.
 Shaan has actively contributed to establishing high school and community college MSAs, as well as youth halaqas, at various mosques in the San Francisco Bay Area.
 Shaan holds a BA in Political Science from UC Davis and has pursued a passion for Islamic learning.
 He attended the Ilm Tree Homeschooling Cooperative during middle school, where he studied Islamic Sciences under Shaykh Rami Nsour.
 During college, Shaan took a gap year to study Arabic in Jordan.
-He is currently pursuing his MA in Islamic Studies at the Islamic Seminary of America (TISA), which is led by senior American Muslim scholars, including Shaykh Yasir Qadhi, Shaykha Tamara Gray, and Dr. James Jones, among others, lead.
+He is currently pursuing his MA in Islamic Studies at the Islamic Seminary of America (TISA), where he is studying alongside senior American Muslim scholars, including Shaykh Yasir Qadhi, Shaykha Tamara Gray, and Dr. James Jones, among others.
 He currently works in tech and resides in the Bay Area with his wife, where he continues to engage in community building and outreach.

 Sidi Muhammad Elmarouk